modrinth/awesome/README.md

 - **[CraftVoltage/tiny-potato-bot](https://github.com/CraftVoltage/tiny-potato-bot)** - A useful bot for all things modded Minecraft
 - **[No767/Rin](https://github.com/No767/Rin)** - A bot with a command for searching mods on Modrinth
 - **[PaytonTheMartian/Neat](https://github.com/PaytonTheMartian/Neat)** - A bot with a command for looking up a mod
-- **[PinkGoosik/kitsun](https://github.com/PinkGoosik/kitsun)** - A bot designed to provide simple features for Minecraft modding-themed servers.
+- **[PinkGoosik/kitsun](https://github.com/PinkGoosik/kitsun)** - A bot designed to provide simple features for Minecraft modding-themed servers
+- **[The-Cutie-Corporation/ModrinthUpdatesBot](https://github.com/The-Cutie-Corporation/ModrinthUpdatesBot)** - A bot which tracks project updates
 - **[venashial/hermes](https://github.com/venashial/hermes)** ([Website](https://hermes-webhooks.herokuapp.com)) - A Modrinth webhook and RSS service

 ## Frontends